 There are three major roles in a corporation: Shareholders, Directors, and Officers.
 It’s common in small businesses for one person to be the sole shareholder, sole director, and sole officer.

 A shareholder is a person that owns shares in a company.
 The unit of ownership is called a share.

 Shareholders are legally separate from the company.
 As a result, shareholders are generally not liable for the debts of a company (unless a shareholder has signed a personal guarantee on behalf of the company).

 A director has overall responsibility to oversee the activities and strategy of the corporation.
 Collectively, the directors are called the Board of Directors.

 A director is appointed by the shareholder(s) of the corporation.

 Officers actively operate and manage the business.

 A company can have several different officer positions.
-Every company must have a President and Secretary (which can be the same person).
-Companies can create other positions like CEO, Vice-President, and Treasurer.
+Companies can create whatever officer positions suit them.
+Common examples of officer titles include President, Secretary, CEO, Vice-President, and Treasurer.
 These can all be held by the same person.